TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 ---
-title: Installing and setting up the CryptoMañana Framework (CryptoManana Docs)
+title: Setting up the CryptoMañana Framework (CryptoManana Docs)
 description: Installation and configuration of the CryptoMañana Framework.
 redirect_from:
   - /en/docs/installation/